For News Media

 • Construction start: October 2021

-• Substantial completion: Anticipated in fall 2024
+• Substantial completion: Anticipated in spring 2025

 Budget: